-PLUM then combines the future potential yields from LPJ-GUESS (averaged over five-year timesteps) with its own estimates of future commodity demand to project land use areas, fertilizer application, and irrigation intensity (Fig. 1).
+PLUM then combines the future potential yields from LPJ-GUESS (averaged over 5-year time steps) with its own estimates of future commodity demand to project land use areas, fertilizer application, and irrigation intensity (Fig. 1).
 PLUM has been found to perform well in this coupled system; its recreation of historical patterns and projections into the future are discussed in Alexander et al. (2018).
 Here, PLUM's demand estimates are driven by scenario-specific population and GDP data (Sect.
 2.4).

 The outputs of land use and management from PLUM for a given 2011-2100 scenario are fed into a final LPJ-GUESS run in order to produce projections of the ecosystem service indicators analyzed here (Fig. 1).
 However, the PLUM outputs must be processed first, because at the beginning of the future period they do not exactly match the land use and management forcings used at the end of the historical period.
-Feeding the raw PLUM outputs directly into LPJ-GUESS-causing large areas of sudden agricultural abandonment and expansion between 2010 and 2011-would thus complicate interpretation of the results, especially of carbon cycling.
-We developed a harmonization routine, based on that published for LUH1 (Hurtt et al., 2011, http://luh.umd.edu/code.shtml), that adjusts the PLUM outputs to ensure a smooth transition from the historical period to the
+Feeding the raw PLUM outputs directly into LPJ-GUESS - causing large areas of sudden agricultural abandonment and expansion between 2010 and 2011 - would thus complicate interpretation of the results, especially of carbon cycling.
+We developed a harmonization routine, based on that published for Land Use Harmonization v1 dataset (LUH1) (Hurtt et al., 2011; http://luh.umd.edu/code.shtml, last access: 16 April 2020), that adjusts the PLUM outputs to ensure a smooth transition from the historical period to the future.
+While global totals are conserved in almost all cases, harmonization can produce notable differences at the regional scale.
+Details on this routine can be found in the Supplement (Sect.
+SM3182).